AviatrixSystems/terraform-modules/aviatrix-controller-build/README.md

   The name of the aviatrix-ec2-role IAM role.

+- **tags**

+  Additional map of tags passed to mark resources create by module.
+Default value is {}.

+- **termination_protection**

+  Whether termination protection is enabled for the controller.
+Default value is true.
+Valid values are true/false.

 - **root_volume_size**

   The size of the hard disk for the controller instance.
 If not stated, will use default value (currently: 32) as suggested by Aviatrix.